 1. Contract with Larger Companies

 Many large medical device businesses prefer to work with vendors who are ISO 13485 certified.
-The 2016 update to this standard may make this even more desirable.
+The 2016 update to this standard has made this even more desirable.
 The revisions mean that large companies are responsible for ensuring that any subcontractors conform to ISO 13485 standards — subcontractors who already have the certification are likely to be prioritized.

 2. Demonstrate Commitment to High Quality

 Both ISO 13485 and ISO 9001 are seen as indicators of an organization’s commitment to quality.
 Achieving a quality management certification demonstrates to customers and regulators that your company values quality.